r7kamura/autodoc/README.md

 # Autodoc
-Auto-generate JSON API documents from your request-specs.
+Generate documentation from your rack application & request-spec.

 ## Installation
 ```ruby